2025linw/2025linw/README.md

 ### Hello!

+- I am William Lin!
-- I am currently in my 4th year at the University of Minnesota Twin Cities for Computer Science!
+- I am pursuing a Master's Degree in Computer Science at the University of Minnesota Twin Cities in the Fall.
-- I will be pursuing a Master's Degree in Fall 2025!
-- I'm currently working on a Todo List App with a Rust API Backend and (hopefully) React Native as the UI Frontend!
+- I am currently working on a Todo List App with a Rust API Backend and (hopefully) React Native as the UI Frontend!
+- I am interested in learning and exploring many different concepts and ideas in computer science!
+  - I seek to explore various current and new technologies: studying and implementing current industry practices within my own projects.

+A project that I am currently working on is a todo list that seeks to add features that I have not seen in other todo list out there.
+- In this project, I also explore creating web servers in Rust and implementing OAuth 2.0 with JWTs.

 <!--
 **will-lin2021/will-lin2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.